 Recent years have seen a growth in the number of private schools in Vietnam.
 This is partly due to the demands of the country’s growing expat population.
-There are a number of prestigious international schools in Vietnam, especially in Ho Chi Minh City, and these offer top-quality education to both expats and wealthy Vietnamese families.
+There are several prestigious international schools in Vietnam, especially in Ho Chi Minh City, and these offer top-quality education to both expats and wealthy Vietnamese families.

-Despite its status as a developing country, Vietnam has a good standard of public education and a literacy rate of over 90 percent.
+Despite its status as a developing country, Vietnam has a good standard of public education and a literacy rate of 96 percent.

 Public schools in Vietnam

-Expat students may find the teaching methods employed at Vietnam’s public schools to be quite alien: students are expected to study quietly and passively, which contradicts the more innovative learning methods and active class discussions encouraged in Western culture.
+Expat students may find the teaching methods employed at Vietnam’s public schools to be quite unfamiliar – students are expected to study quietly and passively, which contradicts the more innovative learning methods and active class discussions encouraged in Western culture.

-There are, however, a small number of schools in Ho Chi Minh City that are making a break from traditional Vietnamese style methods and offering American-style learning.
-These more modern public schools tend to have extremely long waiting lists.
+There are, however, some schools in Ho Chi Minh City that are making a break from traditional Vietnamese-style methods and offering American-style learning.
+These more modern public schools tend to have extremely long waiting lists, however.